mietzen/AKS-ArgoCD-tutorial/README.md

 Then visit your domain again, it should now have a valid TLS certificate (You might need to clear the cache).

-## Using ArgoCD
+## Using Argo CD

-Now we can use ArgoCD to deploy our first application.
+Now we can use Argo CD to deploy our first application.
 For testing, we'll use the [Kubernetes Guestbook Example](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/).

 First, create a new DNS **A record** for our guestbook: